Dechert LLP - The Inside View

 Interviewees outside OCI: undisclosed

-Dechert conducts interviews at over 30 law schools and job fairs.
-In its 2023 class, the law schools most represented are Duke, Temple, Cornell, Penn, Columbia and NYU.
-The firm also accepts early applications and write-ins during the standard OCI season.
+Dechert conducts interviews at over 20 law schools and job fairs.
+The firm also accepts early applications and write-ins during the pre-OCI and OCI season.
 OCIs are conducted virtually by a mix of senior associates and partners.

 According to hiring sources, interviewers tend to have their own style, but “most will look for indicators of a candidate’s ambition, communication skills, leadership and management abilities, as well as potential in teamwork, collaboration and client relationship-building.
 We also enjoy being able to answer questions about the firm and our own experiences and career paths.”
 Without a rigid format, the interviews stood out in some associates’ memories, as this source explained: “It was more them offering me career advice, rather than the traditional 'tell me about these things on your CV' format.”